digital-porous-media/dpm_docs/docs/upload_data.md

 **Step 6: Review and Finalize**

-Your uploaded data is now stored **privately** within your project.
+Your uploaded data is now stored **privately** within your dataset.

 * Review all uploaded files and metadata for accuracy and completeness.
-* You can continue to add/edit data and metadata while the project remains private.
+* You can continue to add/edit data and metadata while the dataset remains private.
 * Once you are satisfied and ready to make the data public, you can proceed with the publication request process (covered in the "Publish Datasets" guide - `publish.md`).
 Metadata cannot be easily edited by you after publication.

 ---